Solving the Spam Problem with Email to Case Premium for Salesforce

-Most email and spam platforms can add spam indicators to the header of an email, which you can capture in Salesforce, and Salesforce Workflow can evaluate these headers and make decisions on how to treat the emails and resulting cases.
-For example, if your email or spam platform indicates (via a header added to the email) that it is confident an email is spam, you can vary the assignment / ownership, auto-response, or fields like priority.
+Most email and spam platforms can add spam indicators to the header of an email, which you can capture in Salesforce, and Salesforce Flow can evaluate these headers and make decisions on how to treat the emails and resulting cases.
+For example, if your email or spam platform indicates (via a header added to the email) that it is confident an email is spam, you can vary the assignment/ownership, auto-response, or fields like priority.

-In Salesforce, most records consume a “flat rate” of 2KB or in some cases 4KB of storage.
+In Salesforce Email to Case, most records consume a “flat rate” of 2KB or in some cases 4KB of storage.
 The Email Message object is the only object for which the true byte count is considered.
-The problem with capturing email headers using Email to Case (standard) is that it is all or nothing, and they consume a ton of data storage which can quickly put you up against your data storage limit.
+The problem with capturing email headers using the Email to Case spam filter (standard) is that it is all or nothing, and they consume a ton of data storage which can quickly put you up against your data storage limit.

 Doing the math

-I took two emails from the same sender and compared the byte count when capturing all headers compared with just those that we need for Salesforce Workflow and the difference is remarkable.
-The select headers we need consumed just 156 bytes, while the full headers consumed 4,975 bytes.
-That’s roughly a 32X difference, or a savings of 97%.
+If you take two emails from the same sender and compare the byte count when capturing all headers, with just those that we need for Salesforce Flow, the difference is remarkable.
+The select headers we need consumed only 156 bytes, while the full headers consumed 4,975 bytes.
+That’s roughly a 32x difference, or a savings of 97%.
 That equates to roughly 250MB of wasted data storage per 50,000 emails received.

 Recovering precious data storage by purging headers is impossible because updates cannot be made to Email Message records unless they are in draft status.